top of page

 • Reduces sugar and carb cravings

-• Can reduce emotional eating (yes, even post-football loss binges)
+• Can reduce emotional eating

-A Strategy That Works (Without the Side-Eye)
+A Science‑Backed Strategy That Works (Without Nagging)

-Summary Protocol:
+Summary Protocol

 Closing Thoughts